Back to School: Finishing Your Healthcare Degree Online

 Coursework

-Some schools may follow a standard, semester-based schedule while others may offer accelerated classes lasting between five and eight weeks each.
-Regardless of the timeframe, each course is provided through and organized by a learning management system.
-These allow you to attend or watch lectures, interact with peers and professors, complete assignments, take exams, and work on group projects.
+Some institutions follow a standard semester-based schedule, while others provide accelerated classes lasting between five and eight weeks.
+Regardless of the duration, courses are delivered and managed via a learning management system.
+This platform enables you to attend or view lectures, interact with classmates and instructors, complete assignments, take exams, and collaborate on group projects – all at your convenience.

 Clinicals & Lab Hours

-Many healthcare programs require students to participate in clinicals and labs, with degree completion programs being no different.
+Many healthcare programs require students to participate in clinicals and labs, and degree completion programs are no different.
 While some lab hours can be done via distance learning, clinicals and other types of hands-on training often require in-person participation.
-If you’re thinking about studying something such as nursing, dental hygiene, or radiation therapy, clinicals and lab hours will be part of your graduation requirements.
+If you’re thinking about studying a patient-facing subject such as nursing, dental hygiene, or radiation therapy, clinicals and lab hours will be part of your graduation requirements.

-Fortunately, the vast majority of online healthcare degree completion programs have developed policies that make it easier for distance learners to meet clinical requirements without visiting campus.
-If attending a school away from your residence, fieldwork coordinators will work with you to find a suitable clinic, hospital, or other type of healthcare facility where you can complete required hours.
+Fortunately, most online healthcare degree completion programs have developed policies that make it easier for distance learners to meet clinical requirements without visiting campus.
+If you’re attending a school in a different city than where you live, fieldwork coordinators will work with you to find a suitable clinic, hospital, or other type of healthcare facility near you where you can complete required hours.
 Because it can take extra time to locate an approved site, you should start working with the coordinator well in advance of when the clinical is meant to start.

 How to Get Started with an Online Degree Completion Program